+233 30 396 7706 / 30 396 5928 official.mail@nra.gov.gh

 Annual budget – the NRA is supported financially by the provision of budgetary allocations by the Government of Ghana.

-Professor Francis Otoo was appointed the Ag.
-Director General of the Nuclear Regulatory Authority by His Excellency, President John Dramani Mahama on 21 May 2025.
+Professor Francis Otoo was appointed the Director General of the Nuclear Regulatory Authority by His Excellency, President John Dramani Mahama on 21 May 2025.
 Prof Otoo is a highly experienced academic researcher and consultant with over 18 years of professional experience in radiation protection or health physics, nuclear safety, and public health.
 He is renowned for contributions to national and international frameworks on radiation safety, policy formulation and capacity building.
 He has impactful leadership and collaboration with institutions like the International Atomic Energy Agency (IAEA), United Nations Committee on Scientific Effects and Atomic Radiation (UNSCEAR), Regional Agency for Environmental Protection of Piemonte, Ivrea (APRA Piemonte), and Fruili Venezia Guilia (ARPA-FVG), Udine, Italy and African Commission on Nuclear Energy (AFCONE), South Africa.
 He is also a Health Physics Associate Professor at the Department of Nuclear Safety and Security at the School of Nuclear and Allied Sciences, College of Basic and Applied Sciences, University of Ghana.
 He obtained his Ph.D. in Radiation Protection from the University of Ghana and ARPA-FVG, Udine, Italy in 2015, and is a member of the Health Physics Society, USA, International Radiation Protection Association (IRPA), Leadership Committee Member, Young Generation Network, International Radiation Protection Association (YGN/IRPA), Ghana Nuclear Society (GNS), Research Scientist Association of Ghana (RSA), Ghana Science Association (GSA) and the President of the Elites Club of Aboadze.
-From 2019 – 2025, he was the Head of the Radon Laboratory and has been the Manager for the Radiation Protection Training and Consultancy Centre at the Radiation Protection Institute, Ghana Atomic Energy Commission from 2022-2025.
+From 2019 – 2025, he was the Head of the Radon Laboratory and was the Manager for the Radiation Protection Training and Consultancy Centre at the Radiation Protection Institute, Ghana Atomic Energy Commission from 2022-2025.
 He is committed to advancing radiation safety and security for national development.

 Prof. Francis Otoo,

-Ag.
 Director- General, NRA

 Functions & Regulatory Control Programme